microsoft/kernel-memory/README.md

 > ℹ️ **NOTE**: the documentation below is work in progress, will evolve quickly
 > as is not fully functional yet.

-# Semantic Memory in serverless mode
+# Kernel Memory in serverless mode

-Semantic Memory works and scales at best when running as a service, allowing to ingest thousands of documents and information without blocking your app.
+Kernel Memory works and scales at best when running as a service, allowing to ingest thousands of documents and information without blocking your app.

-However, you can use Semantic Memory also serverless, embedding the `MemoryServerlessClient` in your app.
+However, you can use Kernel Memory also serverless, embedding the `MemoryServerlessClient` in your app.

-> ### Importing documents into your Semantic Memory can be as simple as this:
+> ### Importing documents into your Kernel Memory can be as simple as this:
 >
 > ```csharp
 > var memory = new MemoryClientBuilder()